 Edd clarified that it was a ‘slight disagreement’ which caused him to leave Wheeler Dealers, and that any hate directed towards Mike was ‘not cool’.

-Both men are busy with ongoing projects and commitments as we speed through 2022.
+In any case, both men are busy with projects and commitments as we cruise through 2023.

 Of course, many lifelong Wheeler Dealers fans were left crushed by the news of Edd China leaving the show for good.
 It’s understandable – we were too.